hyscaler/pdfexcavator/docs/api/ocr.md

 # OCR Integration API

-PDFLens integrates with Tesseract.js for OCR support on scanned documents.
+PDFExcavator integrates with Tesseract.js for OCR support on scanned documents.

 ## Installation